ytyulkinaxway/axway-open-docs/content/en/docs/apim_administration/apigtw_admin/admin_redactors.md

 In this prefix match example:

-* `/creditcard/` matches
+* `/creditcard/` matches.
-* `/creditcard/charge` matches
+* `/creditcard/charge` matches.
-* `/creditcard/charge/1234` matches
+* `/creditcard/charge/1234` matches.
-* `/creditcard` does not match
+* `/creditcard` does not match.

-`HTTPURL` values are also case sensitive.
-For example:
+`HTTPURL` values are case sensitive.
+For example,

 ```
 <HTTPURL value="/ORDER/shiptoaddress"/>
 ```

-This is different from:
+is different from:

 ```
 <HTTPURL value="/order/shiptoaddress"/>
 ```

-Finally, to define an `HTTPURL` that matches everything, use the following:
+Finally, to define an `HTTPURL` that matches everything, use the following pattern:

 ```
 <HTTPURL value="/" match="prefix"/>